Electronic business

 Electronic business (also known as online business or e-business) is any kind of business or commercial activity that includes sharing information across the internet.
 Commerce constitutes the exchange of products and services between businesses, groups, and individuals; and can be seen as one of the essential activities of any business.

 E-commerce focuses on the use of ICT to enable the external activities and relationships of the business with individuals, groups, and other organizations, while e-business does not only deal with online commercial operations of enterprises, but also deals with their other organizational matters such as human resource management and production.
 The term "e-business" was coined by IBM's marketing and Internet team in 1996.

-Market participants in electronic business
+Market participants

-Electronic business can take place between a very large number of market participants; it can be between business and consumer, private individuals, public administrations, or any other organizations such as non-governmental organizations (NGOs).
+Electronic business can take place between a very large number of market participants.
+It can be between business and consumer, private individuals, public administrations, or any other organizations such as non-governmental organizations (NGOs).

 These various market participants can be divided into three main groups: